GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.
 * `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
+* `gaeExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.
 * `gaeLogs`: Retrieves log data for the application running on App Engine.
 * `gaeRollback`: Undoes a partially completed update for the given application.
 * `gaeRun`: Starts a local development server running your project code.
+By default the WAR file is created, exploded and used as web application directory each time you run this task.
+This behavior can be changed by setting the convention property `warDir`.
  * `gaeStop`: Stops the local development server.
 * `gaeUpdateCron`: Updates the schedule task (cron) configuration for the app, based on the cron.xml file.
 * `gaeUpdateDos`: Updates the DoS protection configuration for the app, based on the dos.xml file.
 * `gaeUpdateIndexes`: Updates datastore indexes in App Engine to include newly added indexes.